Small Organisations Information

 - Plus 1 week's notice for each year's continuous service up to a maximum of 12 weeks.

-NB: If prior to this amendment the terms of employment specifically listed the previous statutory notice periods these greater periods will still apply unless the Employer and Employee re-negotiate the terms.
+NB: If the terms of employment specifically listed the previous statutory notice periods these greater periods will still apply unless the Employer and Employee re-negotiate the terms.

 In the written terms of employment or in another relevant agreement, the employer can specify a period of notice less than 1 week during the first 4 weeks of service and, therefore, can offer an employee a "trial period".